-

 5. Podia

-You can use the Podia subdomain or integrate a custom domain to build a stunning website for yourself with even zero prior experience in designing.
+You can use the Podia subdomain or integrate a custom domain to build a stunning website for yourself with zero prior design experience.

 Who is it for?

-Podia is best suited for entrepreneurs or individuals who wish to sell a chunk of digital products, courses or memberships online, in one single unified platform.
+Podia is best suited for entrepreneurs or individuals who wish to sell a large number of digital products, courses, or memberships online on one unified platform.

-It is considered to be a good alternative to LearnDash, but if you are looking to scale your education business, you might want to consider the rest of the alternatives in the list since it’s a more creator-centric platform.
+It is considered an excellent alternative to LearnDash.
+Still, if you want to scale your education business, you might want to consider the rest of the alternatives on the list since it’s a more creator-centric platform.

 Course Creation